damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/index.html.md

 #### **Topics**:

 - New releases (selected within the release management process)
-- Existing features or experiences, at request of GitLab team members
+- Existing features or experiences, at the request of GitLab team members
 - Customer stories and sales process review
 - Industry and competitive research

 #### **Requesting a new topic**:
  - Create an issue in the [GLU project](https://gitlab.com/gitlab-org/University)
  - Clarify questions you would like answered
- - Offer any examples when the topic has come up to provide additional context
+ - Offer any examples on when the topic has come up to provide additional context
  - Assign to Amara to organize and schedule

 #### **GLU presentations should follow this rough structure**: